Our Hiking Time: 5h

 The trail is not too long, and there isn’t much in the way of elevation, making it an easy hike without too much company.
 Despite being relatively close to Seattle, the Taylor River Road feels remote and much further from civilization.
 This is one to take some less experienced hikers on to give them a whiff of the wilderness.
 It is also easy to extend your hike beyond Big Creek Falls by pushing on to Snoqualmie Lake, though be warned that it is only a few miles, the lake is roughly 1500ft higher in elevation.

 To get there, take Exit 34 off I-90 and take a left on 468th Ave.
 Follow the road past the truck stop for about a half-mile until you reach SE Middle Fork Road, also known as Forest Road 56.
-Turn left onto the Middle Fork Road and follow the twists in the road until the pavement runs out.
+Turn right onto the Middle Fork Road and follow the twists in the road until the pavement runs out.
 Continue on FR 56 for 12 miles, crossing the Taylor River.
 Once across, keep to the left for another quarter mile to the end of the road and the trailhead. -Nathan

 - ► 2012 (31)

 - ► 2011 (37)